 4. Pay down or reduce payments on your debt

 Prior to applying for a mortgage, try to pay off your outstanding credit card, auto loan, and/or student loan debt.

 Retiring a $400-per-month auto loan increases your home buying power.
 If you can’t pay off a large car loan, try refinancing it into a longer term, or lower interest rate.

 “Adding a co-borrower to the mortgage loan who brings additional income to the equation will help lower your DTI,” Kelly Koklas, vice president and mortgage banker with Atlanta-headquartered PrivatePlus Mortgage, says.

 Mortgage guidelines allow you to buy a home with anyone you choose.

 Your lender will estimate your future payments and add them to your DTI, even if your loan is in the deferment period or in forbearance.
 However, deferring payments could help you better manage your first few years of homeownership, assuming you qualify with your estimated student loan payments.

 What Are Today’s Rates?

 Mortgage rates are low for all applicants, and home buyers with student loans are no exception.

 Get a live rate quote now, before rates rise from multi-year lows.
-All quotes come with your live credit scores, and it takes just minutes to get started.Click to see today's rates (Oct 20th, 2017)
+All quotes come with your live credit scores, and it takes just minutes to get started.Verify your new rate (Dec 11th, 2017)